Rawap: Variations

 What the rawap is called among the Uyghurs varies according to each region, with names added as accessories.
 For example Kaxgar-Rawap is the variation of the town Kashgar.
 The design, size and style of play differ from one region to another.
 The Kaschgar-region instrument is 90 centimeters long, with strings tuned in fourths and fifths.

 The rawap of the Dolan-population in the province Turpan has five melody strings.
 The first string is fingered and the others are resonance strings and drone strings.

 For the Tajiks, the original instrument is called rubob and is made from the wood of the apricot tree.
 The Tajik original model is about 70 centimeters long.
 In the 1930s, the Uzbeks who borrowed from the original Tajik model, created a long-necked lute (rubap).
 The different forms are related to the rubob, an instrument Afghanistan which was part of ancient Iran.

 Description

 Similar to a lute, it has 7 strings in 3 courses.
-Uyghur Rawaps have decorative goat horns above the body of the instrument and the body may be covered in hide or snakeskin.
+Uyghur rawaps have decorative goat horns above the body of the instrument and the body may be covered in hide or snakeskin.

-There are several varieties of rawap, among them:
+There are several varieties of the rawap, among them: